-Detlef Koschny, head of ESA’s Near Earth Objects Segment in the Space Situational Awareness (SSA) programme, determined Erwin Schwab to plan and analyze rediscoveries of hazardous asteroids.
+Detlef Koschny, head of ESA’s Near Earth Objects Segment in the Space Situational Awareness (SSA) programme, determined Erwin Schwab to plan and analyze the searching for lost hazardous asteroids.
 The scheduled target was the Near Earth Object (NEO) 2013 GD34, which Schwab could find 0.4° away (about the apparent size of the Moon) from its predicted position.
-After the successful rediscovery by releasing a Minor Planet Electronic Circular announcing the new observations, he checked the picture for unknown objects.
+After the successful recovery by releasing a Minor Planet Electronic Circular announcing the new observations, he checked the picture for unknown objects using the software Astrometrica.
 Very close to the edge of the field he found an unidentifiable fast moving object and submitted the position measurements to the US-based Minor Planet Center, which collect all asteroid measurements from observers worldwide.

 When the discovered asteroid belongs with high probability to the class of Near Earth Objects, follow-up observations must be done extremely fast to ensure it is not subsequently lost.
-Therefore the Minor Planet Center had listed this discovery immediately onto the Near Earth Objects Confirmation webpage to inform other Observatories as quickly as possible.
+Therefore the Minor Planet Center had listed this new NEO candidate immediately as Schw684 (the discoverer’s reported designation) onto the Near Earth Objects Confirmation webpage to inform other Observatories as quickly as possible.
 But the high star density in the area of the new object made follow-up observations very difficult.

 |Animation of Discovery images from 19.1.2015